 The tribunal may also require one party to pay costs to another party or refer both parties for mediation.

 A copy of the ECT order will be made available to both parties on CJTS.

 If a party does not comply with the ECT order, the other party may start enforcement proceedings against them.

 A party may also appeal against the decision of a tribunal to the General Division of the High Court if unsatisfied with the decision.
-To do so, the party must first apply to the District Court for leave (permission) to appeal on any ground involving a question of law or that the claim was outside the jurisdiction of the tribunal.
+To do so, the party must first apply to the District Court for leave (for matters commenced before 1 April 2022) or permission (for matters commenced on or after 1 April 2022) to appeal on any ground involving a question of law or that the claim was outside the jurisdiction of the tribunal.